Integration testing is an essential aspect of software testing that is designed to assess how efficiently different applications integrate together.

 Test the interface link between the log-in and mailbox modules.

 Enter login credentials and click log-in, and check the mailbox.

 Test case desired outcome:

 Mailbox directs the user to their personal mailbox, where all mail is present.

-If the desired outcome isn’t realised, the testing team report a defect and this can then be fixed in development before the test report is concluded.
+If the desired outcome isn’t realized, the testing team reports a defect and this can then be fixed in development before the test report is concluded.